AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 Completed 401 Unauthorized in 5ms (ActiveRecord: 0.7ms)
 ````

+I can clearly see what is sent to the database and the result: '401 Unauthosized'.
 When I click on 'Sign up' I get:

 ````bash
 Started GET "/users/sign_in" for 127.0.0.1 at 2019-04-03 17:20:32 +0100